Black History Month activities to do with your children

 2. Watch Motown Magic on Netflix and do a sing-along

 Motown Magic is a Netflix TV show that focuses on Ben, an 8-year-old boy who uses a paintbrush to bring the streets of Motown to life.
-Filled with creativity, fantastic animation, imagination, and remarkable historically-accurate music, your kids will be singing along in no time (and so will you!).
+Filled with creativity, fantastic animation, imagination, and remarkable historically accurate music, your kids will be singing along in no time (and so will you!).

 3. Listen to “Sweet Honey in the Rock” together

 Sweet Honey In The Rock is a performance ensemble rooted in African American history and culture.
-The band help to educate, entertain, and empower their audience and community through the dynamic vehicles of a sweet acappella: singing and American Sign Language interpretation for the Deaf and hard of hearing.
+The band helps to educate, entertain, and empower their audience and community through the dynamic vehicles of a sweet acappella: singing and American Sign Language interpretation for the Deaf and hard of hearing.

 4. Try different soul foods together

-Nigerian food flat lay composition
+Nigerian food flat lay composition ©Getty

 5. Celebrate historical Black figures